What is Workflow Automation?

 Top 3 Workflow Automation Challenges to Solve in 2018

-The managers represented in our study face several challenges that institutions will need to address if they want to create more productive, profitable education environments through the use of workflow automation tools:
+The managers represented in our study face several challenges that businesses need to address if they want to create more productive, profitable business environments through the use of workflow automation tools:

 The challenge: Too much time spent on manual repetitive tasks